GChristensen/sn-explorer/readme.txt

 It implements simplest possible breadth-first network traversal algorithm without multiprocessing and currently supports only popular russian VKontakte social network, therefore as is it could be interesting only for the corresponding audience.
-It fully localized though (offand and a little clumsy) and could be run in non cyrillic environment.
-It should be relatively easy to add support of any other social network to sn-explorer.
+It fully localized though (offhand and a little clumsy), and it should be relatively easy to add support of any other social network to the sn-explorer.
 Besides crawling sn-explorer could also produce graphical social network representation with the Graphviz graph rendering system.